 In contrast, the Flow Framework has none of this – it assumes this kind of structure is in place.
 Its goal is to measure what your SAFe implementation is producing in much coarser terms, to communicate better with the people in finance or the business who don’t “speak Agile” and whose eyes glaze over when they hear about “story points”.

-Thus, in the Flow Framework, all the work items generated by your SAFe implementation are mapped to just four flow items: features (new business value), defects (quality), risk (security, governance, compliance), and debt (removal of impediments to future delivery).
+Thus, in the Flow Framework, all the work items generated by your Scaled Agile Framework implementation are mapped to just four flow items: features (new business value), defects (quality), risk (security, governance, compliance), and debt (removal of impediments to future delivery).
 The flow item types are mutually exclusive and collectively exhaustive, meaning that all work that flows through a product value stream is characterized by one, and only one, of the flow items.

 Once abstracted in this manner, you can have productive conversations with the business about prioritizing work.
 Trade-offs between new features and mounting technical debt become evident.
 Compliance and risk work receive the timely attention they deserve.
 Unplanned defect work can be measured, and adequate capacity gets reserved to handle it in future releases.